EECS150/fpga_labs_fa21/lab4/spec/spec.md

 The LEDS[3:0] should represent the current state.
 We have provided some skeleton in the `fsm.v`.
 If you would like to use different implementations, feel free to modify it.

 ### FSM Testbench
 **Write a testbench** for the FSM.
 Make sure all state transitions are tested.
-Use a smaller clock frequency in the testbench to perform simulation in fewer cycles.
+Use a lower clock frequency in the testbench to perform simulation in fewer cycles.

 ### Put Everything Together
 Check the top-level diagram again.
 Make sure that all modules are connected as desired. **Program the FPGA**.
 Plug headphones into the audio out port, press the reset button, and verify that you hear a regular play tone.
 Use buttons to switch between different states.